 SLEEP & INSOMNIA

-Sleep problems are one of the first signs of menopause.
+Sleep problems are one of the first signs of perimenopause.
 As you tiptoe into your perimenopausal years it’s worth knowing in advance that your menopause sleep is the most important commodity you need, sleep loss can exacerbate, or trigger, other menopause symptoms.

 How does menopause affect sleep?